scottcha/AIEnergyScore/README.md

 ![AI Energy Score](/AIEnergyScore_LightBG.png)

+Welcome to AI Energy Score!
+This is an initiative to establish comparable energy efficiency ratings for AI models, helping the industry make informed decisions about sustainability in AI development.

 > [!NOTE]
 > This is still a work in progress.

-A repository for the AI Energy Score Project, aiming to establish energy efficiency ratings for AI models.

 ## Key Links
 - [Leaderboard](https://huggingface.co/spaces/AIEnergyScore/Leaderboard)